Sunday, July 31, 2016

 Dungeon Master

-I needed a picture of the Dungeon Master maps so I created this image to hopefully help stop me from getting lost. (right-click the image to view - it's huge!!).
-Also, I have zipped up an Atari ST folder which contains lots of files for maps along with help and information concerning various spells, etc...
+I needed a picture of the Dungeon Master maps so I created this image to help stop me from getting lost. (right-click the image to open in a new tab - the file is huge!!).
+Also, I have zipped up an Atari ST folder which contains lots of files plus help and information concerning spells, etc...
 Clickety click to download it :-)

 Also, it's worth taking a peep at issue six of ST Action (I loved that magazine!!) because they featured a fantastic five-page Dungeon Master guide.
 This can be viewed over on AtariMania.